PRAEGNANT

 Was ist das PREAGNANT Netzwerk?

-Im Zeitalter der molekularen und genomischen Analysen müssen wir nach Wegen suchen, wie wir Patientinnen, Ärzte und Wissenschaftler miteinander vernetzten.
+Im Zeitalter der molekularen und genomischen Analysen müssen wir nach Wegen suchen, wie wir Patientinnen, Ärzte und Wissenschaftler miteinander vernetzen.
 Dies soll nicht nur die Wissenschaft fördern, sondern sollen einen direkten Nutzen für Patientinnen und Ärzte mit sich bringen.
-Im Prinzip kann man sich PRAEGNANT wie eine zentrale Verwaltungsstelle für alle Biomaterialien und Patientinnendaten, natürlich anonymisiert.
+Im Prinzip kann man sich PRAEGNANT wie eine zentrale Verwaltungsstelle vorstellen, für alle Biomaterialien und Patientinnendaten, natürlich anonymisiert.

 Welchen Vorteil hat es, dass die Biomaterialien und Patientinnendaten zentral gesammelt werden?

 Das PRAEGNANT Netzwerk besteht aus vielen teilnehmenden Zentren und einer Gruppe von Brustkrebs-Experten, die als Steering-Board zusammen mit Wissenschaftlern überlegen, wie neue, molekulare Erkenntnisse genutzt werden können, um mit neuen Methoden und neuartigen Studien Vorteile für die Behandlung von Patientinnen mit einer fortgeschrittenen Brustkrebserkrankung erreichen zu können.
-Gibt es nun zum Beispiel eine Studie, bei der ein molekularer Marker hilft, die Patientinnen zu identifizieren, können diese zentral und damit kostengünstig für das gesamte Patientinnenkollektiv untersucht werden.
+Gibt es nun zum Beispiel eine Studie, bei der ein molekularer Marker hilft, die Patientinnen zu identifizieren, kann dieser zentral und damit kostengünstig für das gesamte Patientinnenkollektiv untersucht werden.
 Ein Beispiel sind BRCA Mutationstestungen für die PARP-Inhibitorstudien in der metastasierten Situation (EMBRACA und ABRAZO).

 Was muss die einzelne Patientin beitragen?